CharlesTaylor7/open-weather-dashboard/README.md

 In the interest of time, I elected to omit things that would be nice to have but weren't required.

+- My open search api key is exposed in the frontend JS code.
+Theoretically, I could create a server with apis that call out to Open Weather.
+And thus avoid passing my api key to the frontend.
+The worst can happen here is, that someone steals the key and I run out of free credits.
+I won't be charged for calls.
+For a production app, I would definitely introduce a server.

 - Temperatures are in Farenheit, can't request Celsius currently.
 - The search query doesn't handle abbreviated state codes. e.g.